Champion racehorse a national legend

 Phar Lap's heart weighs 6.35 kilograms.
 This is more than 1.5 times the weight of an average thoroughbred racehorse heart, which weighs 3–4 kilograms.

-The champion racehorse won 36 of 41 races, including the prestigious 1930 Melbourne Cup.
+The champion racehorse won 37 races from 51 starts, including the prestigious 1930 Melbourne Cup.

 Phar Lap's heart was returned to Australia for testing after his sudden death in the United States in 1932.
 It was found to be of an unusually large size, and was donated to the Australian Institute of Anatomy, where it was on show for many years.